-Infectious diseases are one of the greatest threats to mankind – evolving, spreading and disproportionately affecting the most vulnerable.
-Each year, they account for 15% of all deaths worldwide.1 In fact, six of the top 10 threats to global public health in 2019 were related to infectious diseases.2 This has never been more apparent than with the COVID-19 pandemic, which has caused a major global public health crisis, affecting billions of people, directly or indirectly, worldwide.
-All of these factors show that the world urgently needs solutions to help combat infectious diseases.
+Infectious diseases are one of the greatest threats to mankind – evolving, spreading and disproportionately affecting the most vulnerable people and communities.
+Each year, they rank among the leading causes of death and six of the top 10 threats to global public health in 2019 were related to infectious diseases.1,2 The threat was underscored by the COVID-19 pandemic, which caused a major global public health crisis and continues to affect countless people worldwide.
+It is clear that the world urgently needs solutions to tackle the threats posed by infectious diseases.

 We envision a world where:

-- The world is no longer threatened by the COVID-19 pandemic or potential future pandemics
+- The world is enabled to address the threat of future pandemics

 - Our medicines and vaccines guard people from the dangers of infectious diseases during all stages of life, from infancy to adolescence through adulthood

 - Innovation in treatment and prevention help to #MakeHIVHistory

 - The most vulnerable are protected against the threat of respiratory and bacterial infections

 Learn more about who we are and hear from our leaders.